menus12/DAwR-2023-final-project/README.md

 ## Abstract
 <!-- Contains the purpose of the research carried out, the research questions that are dealt with, the research method and the most important findings -->

+The research aimed to understand the impact of repeated participation on competitors' scores and if expert participation affects competitors' results in WorldSkills Russia competitions.
+Utilizing regression models and statistical analyses on data from WorldSkills Russia, the study found a positive correlation between repeated participation and improved average scores for competitors, as well as a similar positive trend for expert participation.

+The findings, while showing a modest impact on score improvements, suggest that both repeated competitor and expert participations can enhance performance, although the extent of improvement varies.
+The study recommends further analysis to explore the influence of additional factors on score progression and to compare outcomes across different competitive levels and team participation.

 ## Table of contents

 ## Introduction